Everything You Need to Know About Solar Panels and Birds

-Two-thirds of U.S.’ electricity comes from burning oil, coal, and natural gas.
-These materials combust and release carbon pollution that eventually forms a blanket layer in the atmosphere, trapping in heat.
-This pollution causes environmental issues across the globe, one of which is forcing birds to find new places to live and feed.
+Two-thirds of U.S. electricity comes from burning oil, coal and natural gas.
+These materials combust and release carbon pollution that eventually forms a blanket layer in the atmosphere that traps heat.
+This pollution causes global environmental issues, one of which is forcing birds to find new places to live and feed.

-Two-thirds of North America’s birds could face extinction if we don’t find a way to slow rising temperatures, according to the Audubon Society.
+According to the Audubon Society, two-thirds of North America’s birds could face extinction if we don’t slow rising temperatures.

-Fortunately, solar panels don’t use any coals or natural gases to produce energy — they only require direct sunlight!
+Fortunately, solar panels don’t use coal or natural gases to produce energy — they need only direct sunlight!

 Do Solar Panels Attract Birds?

 Yes, solar panels attract birds for several reasons.

 Birds are often attracted to the reflective surfaces of solar panels, just as they are with windows.

 But they’re also attracted to solar panels for safety reasons.
 They often nest under panels to care for their young because solar panels provide warmth and shelter.